 Field-hunting tip

-Look in alkaline igneous pegmatites and carbonatites country — that is the host setting where manganotychite typically forms.
+Look in alkaline igneous pegmatites and carbonatites country, the host setting where manganotychite typically forms.
 If you start seeing eitelite, shortite, kovdorskite in float, you are in the right ground.
 Field specimens usually show a equant pseudo-octahedral crystals habit, so train your eye for that shape before scanning the outcrop.